 The Merits of Corded Drills

 The most compelling benefit of a corded drill is its endurance.
-Providing the bits don’t get too hot, you could theoretically spend an entire day drilling without having to pause.
+You could theoretically spend an entire day drilling without pausing if the bits don’t get too hot.

-With cordless drills, even with a fully charged battery, it’ll lose power eventually.
+Cordless drills will lose power eventually, even with a fully charged battery.
 If that happens mid-job, you may have to realign the bit and replicate your approach angle once you’ve replaced the battery – assuming you have a spare.
 If not, it’s game over until the charger can replenish the battery.

 Some drill manufacturers supply one or two cordless batteries, while some are body-only.
-Spending money on two batteries for a single device is irritating and expensive in equal measure.
+Spending money on two batteries for a single device is irritating and expensive.

 By contrast, a corded drill works anywhere there’s a plug.
 It’ll also be lighter; freed from the heavy lithium-ion batteries required to give a drill sufficient power, they’re easier to use throughout the day.

 Pro Tip: The power of a corded drill is rated in watts (W), typically from 500W to 1500W.
 Cordless drill power is calculated by the voltage supplied by the battery, with 12V batteries at the cheaper end and 20V used in powerful hammer drills.

 Cost is another factor tipping the scales in favour of corded devices.
 Although prices vary hugely by manufacturer and product range, a cordless drill requires more raw materials to manufacture its batteries.
 That means corded drills are generally cheaper, which is worth considering if you’re operating on a budget.
 There’s also less paraphernalia to lug around – you do not have to squeeze two batteries and a charging pack into your tool bag.

 Pro Tip: Corded drills are particularly good at hammering, as our guide to the best corded hammer drills demonstrates.